AndrewRademacher/auto-crud/README.md

 <h3>Schema Variants</h3>
 Autocrud will generate separate validation schemas for POST and PUT calls.
 Each element in a schema may be suffixed with either "_post" or "_put".
 When a suffix is provided, the value of the tag will only be used in the schema that matches the suffix.
-For example, if you need a field to be required a POST but not at PUT use "required_post" instead of "required".
-Additionally, the schemas are parsed separately, which means you can a field to be a different type in the POST than in the PUT (i.e. `fieldName: {type_post: 'string', type_put: 'integer'}`)
+For example, if you need a field to be required for POST calls but not for PUT calls,  use "required_post" instead of "required".
+Additionally, the schemas are parsed separately, this means that a field can be of a different type in POST calls than in PUT calls (i.e. `fieldName: {type_post: 'string', type_put: 'integer'}`).

 ```javascript
 autocrud({